tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 This doesn't specify any parameters yet and lets us define what we wish to pass along in our own game code.

-The following is taken from `SGameModeBase` in the ActionRoguelike project ([link to code](https://github.com/tomlooman/ActionRoguelike/blob/dc18d0b1267ddc6f6640b55d2c7ca4b2fd54bdcd/Source/ActionRoguelike/Private/SGameModeBase.cpp#L222)).
+The following is taken from `RogueGameModeBase` in the ActionRoguelike project ([link to code](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Core/RogueGameModeBase.cpp)).
 We asynchronously load the data of an enemy Blueprint to spawn them once the load has finished.

 ```cpp
 if (UAssetManager* Manager = UAssetManager::GetIfValid())